Breathing Exercise to Increase VO2max and Improve Cardio Endurance Naturally

 also significantly drops and this will also indicate your improved

 If an athlete learns how to change their unconscious breathing pattern or achieve very light unconscious breathing 24/7, then body oxygenation and VO2max will be greatly improved too.
 Currently there is only one medically proven therapy that produces these results: the Buteyko breathing technique practiced in Russia by about 200 MDs.
-In order to learn it, one requires to regularly practice shallow breathing exercise, daily measure own body-oxygen content using a special breath holding time test, breathe through the nose during almost all or all training sessions, prevent sleeping on the back at night, and do many other things that are part of the Buteyko method.
+In order to learn it, one is required to regularly practice shallow breathing exercises, daily measure own body-oxygen content using a special breath holding time test, breathe through the nose during almost all or all training sessions, prevent sleeping on the back at night, and do many other things that are part of the Buteyko method.

 Related web page: Breathing patterns and body oxygenation in more detail.